Hope everything's going well for you here in the holidays.

 Go ahead.

-Go ahead and finish, here's the thing.
+Go ahead and finish this.

-You want to talk about acting stupidly, yelling at the police, screaming at them, calling them names, talking about their mother, calling them racist.
+You want to talk about acting stupidly, yelling at the police, screaming at them, calling them names, talking about their mother, calling them racist?

 How dare the president say the police were the ones that acted stupidly when they were simply doing their jobs?